trainingmb/flayerfx/README.md

 Contributions are welcome!
 If you have any suggestions or improvements, please open an issue or submit a pull request.

 ## License
 This project is licensed under the MIT License.
-See the [`License`]LICENSE file for details.
+See the [LICENSE](./License) file for details.

 Feel free to customize the content as per your project's specifics.